menu

 Demographics

-The citizens of Kendall are slightly better educated than the national average of 21.84% for all cities and towns, with 22.14% of adults in Kendall having a bachelor's degree or advanced degree.
+The education level of Kendall citizens is a little higher than the average for US cities and towns: 21.60% of adults in Kendall have at least a bachelor's degree.

 The most common language spoken in Kendall is English.
 Other important languages spoken here include Spanish and Italian.